GimpTutorial/3-Tiling-Textures/README.md

 ## Section 3 - Tiling Textures - Lecture List TT_GMP
 Here are the lectures of the course for this section...

+## 1_TT_GMP Section 3 Introduction
++ Michael Introduces what it coming up in Section 3